0GiS0/azure-dev-center-demos/README.md

 --query clientId -o tsv)
 ```

+This identity needs some permissions but there is no built-in role.
-Now let's create a custom role for the image builder.
+So let's create a custom role for the image builder.

 ```bash
 SUBSCRIPTION_ID=$(az account show --query id -o tsv)